Is It Time to Adopt Legal Automation?

 The simple definition of automation is the use of technology or machines to perform tasks without much human intervention.

-In the law industry, legal automation is all about using technology and software to tackle the repetitive, everyday tasks that lawyers traditionally spend hours on.
+In the legal industry, legal automation means using technology and software to tackle the repetitive, everyday tasks that lawyers traditionally spend hours on.

 What Legal Processes Can You Automate?